Evan Mack

-Evan Mack (born 1981) is an American composer, librettist and pianist.
+Evan Mack (born 1981) is an American composer, librettist and pianist on the faculty of Skidmore College.
 He is "considered one of the most gifted composers of his generation by industry insiders."
 He is currently published with Hal Leonard, Alfred, and KDP Publishing.

 Studies

 Mack studied under Craig Lies, Michael Slayton and Stan Link at Vanderbilt University.
 He later studied with Michael Chertock of the Cincinnati Symphony Orchestra and participated in master classes by George Crumb, Seymour Lipkin, Emanuel Ax and James Tocco.

-He holds a Doctorate of Musical Arts in Piano Performance from the University of Cincinnati’s College-Conservatory of Music and is on the faculty of Skidmore College.
+He holds a Doctorate of Musical Arts in Piano Performance from the University of Cincinnati’s College-Conservatory of Music.